Charles McNider: Television

+Film

+Charles McNider as Doctor Mid-Nite makes a cameo appearance in the opening credits of Justice League: The New Frontier as a member of the Justice Society of America.

 Miscellaneous

-Charles McNider as Doctor Mid-Nite appears in issue #40 of the Injustice 2 prequel comic.
-This version isolated himself to Norway, with Ted Grant being the only one who knows of them.
-Grant brings Batman to McNider to recruit the latter in performing a heart transplant on Superboy using General Zod's heart so the former can leave the Phantom Zone.
+Charles McNider as Doctor Mid-Nite appears in Injustice 2 #40.
+This version isolated himself to Norway, with Ted Grant being the only one who knows of this.
+Grant brings Batman to McNider to recruit the latter to perform a heart transplant on Superboy using General Zod's heart so the former can leave the Phantom Zone.